revk/ESP32-GPS/README.md

 There are a string of LEDs to show status and how many active satellites are in use.

 Main LED strip consists of a number of green, yellow, and cyan LEDs for active NAVSTAR, GLONASS, and GALILEO satellites.
 These are two satellites per LED with the last in each colour dimmed if it is 1 satellite (i.e. odd number).
 If there are no active satellites, then the first satellite LED shows red.
 If there is not a full 3D fix, the satellite LEDs blink.
+If SBAS is in use, a first satellite LED is added showing magenta.

 The LED by the SD card (or first LED in the strip if no SD card LED) shows SD card status.
 If there is data waiting to upload, this blinks.